 - Students can also become involved in the life of the Department and the College of Arts and Sciences.
 The Criminal Justice Student Organization and the Pre-Law Society sponsor career events, engage in community service, and host lectures.

 Our Graduate Students are in DemandOur Master of Science in Forensic Science program is one of only 16 FEPAC-accredited programs in the United States and one of the oldest, laboratory-based graduate training programs in North America.
-Our Master of Science in Criminal Justice program will soon be available 100% online and is geared to working professionals seeking an advanced degree.
+Our Master of Science in Criminal Justice program is now available 100% online and is geared to working professionals seeking an advanced degree.
 Our Master of Science in Computer Forensics and Security Management program is one of the few programs of its type in world, and is geared toward training the next generation of cybercrime investigators and cybersecurity specialists — specialties that continue to be in high demand.

 Faculty in the Department of Justice Sciences are active research scholars who are also committed to excellence in classroom teaching.
 We look forward to helping you achieve your educational goals and to you becoming a member of a diverse and vibrant department!